isographlabs/isograph/docs-website/docs/backlog.md

 - Rationalize WithSpan vs WithLocation
 - Display multiple errors, parse etc. in parallel
 - Do not look in artifact_directory, if project_root contains artifact_directory
-- Do not require that the exported name of an iso is anything in particular.
-  - Can we make the transform add an export if none is found??
+- Can we make the babel transform export the iso literal if no export is found??
 Probably!
+  - What about unit tests?
+Should they be able to import these?
+Maybe?
+But probably only through isograph, right?
 - SWC plugin
 - plugin options to point to config
 - Namespaces and components installable from external libraries